Amy R. Franzini, PhD

 Temple University (PA)

 I strongly believe that learning is a lifelong endeavor, and I'm consistently learning from my students.
 I have a passion for communications and teaching, and more than anything I want to help my students to find their own personal passions.
+I find the Senior Capstone experience especially rewarding, being able to work one-on-one with students on passion projects that will help them take the next step into their careers.

 I research the intersections between children, parents, and the media.
 This research varies from studying children's television content to helping parents use media as teachable moments with their children.